 - Harvard College

 - Swarthmore College

 - Yale University

 - The Cooper Union for Advancement of Science and Art

 - Vassar College

 - Massachusetts Institute of Technology

 Top 10 Best-Value Public Colleges:

-You can see the entire list on the Princeton Review's website: (www.princetonreview.com).
+You can see the entire list at the Princeton Review website: www.princetonreview.com.